| |

 Premiere

-Bagdad Cafe, which had its world premiere on November 12, 1987, is an American-German production.
-The film was directed by German director Percy Adlon.
-Despite winning several European film awards, Baghdad Cafe was not successful in America.
-It gained more popularity among European audiences.
-The song “Calling You”, sung by Jevett Steele, was a composition by Bob Telson nominated for the Oscars in 1989 for Best Song.
+Bagdad Cafe, which premiered on November 12, 1987, is an American-German production directed by Percy Adlon.
+Despite winning several European film awards, Baghdad Cafe was not successful in America but gained more popularity among European audiences.
+The song “Calling You,” sung by Jevett Steele, was a composition by Bob Telson nominated for the Oscars in 1989 for Best Song.

 Bagdad Cafe on Route 66